 Les Reed And His Orchestra

 The Eddie Lester Singers

 London SP 44136

-The groovy cover and music seem to me to be a little late on the scene, but this is still one of the better light pop albums I've run across.
-Excellent Phase 4 Stereo mixed from a "custom built" 20 channel console.
+The groovy cover and music seem to me to be a little late to the scene, but this is still one of the better light pop albums I've collected.
+Excellent Phase 4 Stereo that was mixed from a "custom built" 20 channel console.